SuleimanFarah/sunpy/Home:-Feature-Freeze-Checklist.md

 ## Pre-releases

-Making a pre-release (normally we just use "release candidate" `.rcZ` versions) should follow the normal release procedure: https://github.com/sunpy/sunpy/wiki/Home:-Release-Checklist
+Making a pre-release (normally we just use "release candidate" `rcZ` versions) should follow the normal release procedure: https://github.com/sunpy/sunpy/wiki/Home:-Release-Checklist

 Unlike a normal release, **DO NOT RENDER THE CHANGELOG**.